SylvainGuieu/AUM_DAW/README.md

 <img src="src/IMG_0587.jpg" width=400>

 It convert Any MIDI channels to the appropriate channel (1 for A, 2 for B, etc ...).
-In this way one can plug multi output MIDI generator without having to care about the used channel by the generator (some does not have the option to change channels).
+In this way one can plug multi output MIDI generator without having to care about the used channel by the generator (some MIDI generators does not have the option to change channels).

-The Main OUT is mapped to Xequence Destination as well as the "Autom Rec" which is dedicated to record automation or LFO for instance.
+The Main OUT is mapped to *Xequence Destination* as well as the *Autom Rec* which is dedicated to record automation or LFO for instance.